International Day of Democracy

 In 2007 the United Nations General Assembly resolved to observe 15 September as the International Day of Democracy—with the purpose of promoting and upholding the principles of democracy.
 The UN invited all member states and organizations to commemorate the day in an appropriate manner that contributes to raising public awareness.
 15th September 2008 marks the 20th anniversary of the First International Conference of the New or Restored Democracies.

-International Day of Democracy 2021 theme is ‘COVID-19: A Spotlight on Democracy‘.
+International Day of Democracy 2024 theme is ‘Navigating AI for Governance and Citizen Engagement‘.
 The COVID-19 crisis has resulted in major social, political, and legal challenges globally.
 It is important for the states around the world to continue to uphold the rule of law, protect and respect international standards and basic principles of legality, and the right to access justice, remedies, and due process.

 It has also been teaching us a number of key lessons about how to construct more resilient societies – including the need for universal health coverage, and other social protection and environmental measures.
 COVID-19 has demonstrated that how vital it is to strengthen the foundations of democracy.